kfrlib/kfr/README.md

 ### Release notes

-* MSVC support is limited to MSVC2017 due to ICE in MSVC2019.
-Once fixed, support will be added
 * DFT is limited to Clang due to ICE in MSVC and broken AVX optimization in GCC 8 and 9.
 Once fixed, support will be added

 ## What's new in KFR 3.0